 RTSS Rivatuner Statistics Server

 Rivatuner Statistics Server is unarguably the best FPS limiter software that you can get to cap your frame rate.
-It is small utility that can limit FPS and can monitor frame rate with On-screen display (OSD).
-It is a CPU level FPS limiter and adds up to 1ms of frame delay, which is negligible and does not affect performance of the game at all.
+It is a small utility that can limit FPS and can monitor frame rate with On-screen display (OSD).
+It is a CPU level FPS limiter and adds up to 1ms of frame delay, which is negligible and does not affect the performance of the game at all.
 It can be used with FreeSync and G-Sync for eliminating screen tearing and stutter.
 RTSS can be configured globally or individually for selected games.
-To limit FPS, open the RTSS and then in Framerate limit option, set the desired value to which you want to limit frame rate for a game.
+To limit FPS, open the RTSS and then in the Framerate limit option, set the desired value to which you want to limit frame rate for a game.
 RTSS is a very accurate frame rate limiter and can limit FPS to the desired value that you have set for it.

 RTSS also comes included with MSI Afterburner, which is a great overclocking and monitoring utility for graphics cards.
 So, if you want more functionality then it is better to use MSI Afterburner full installer, but if you only want to limit FPS then RTSS will do the job for you.
 RTSS works with both Nvidia and AMD graphics cards.
 You can download RTSS or MSI Afterburner for free from the links given below.